cocoon-yang/drawsvg/README.md

-# drawsvg
+# svgdrawer

-Scalable Vector Graphics (SVG) is a language for describing two-dimensional graphics in XML[1].
-This module is intend to write a vector graph with text commands, thus every piexl is under control.
+Scalable Vector Graphics (SVG) is a language for describing two-dimensional graphics in XML. svgdrawer is a simple module that writes a vector graph with text commands, thus every piexl is under control.

 The elements of a svg file constitute a tree data structure with a root node named as "svg".
 An element of the svg document can be divided into three parts: element head, content and element end.
 For example:
 ```
 <desc>Something</desc>